Top 10 Exam tips

 - How much is the exam worth to your overall mark in the subject?

 - What type of exam is it?
 Is it a multiple choice, essay, open-book or take-home exam?

 - Will there be a choice of questions or tasks?

 - How much will each question or task be worth?

 Don’t feel bad if you need to ask for help.
 Talk to your teacher or lecturer and pick the brains of other students.
 If you’re feeling really stressed you might also find it helpful to speak to a counsellor.

-Check our our Student Counselling page for info on how to find one.
+Check our Student Counselling page for info on how to find a counsellor.